axar-ai/prefrontal/README.md

 ## Features

-- ⚡️ Blazing fast (~10ms) classification for real-time routing
+- ⚡️ Blazing fast (~10ms in barebone M1) classification for real-time routing
 - 🎯 Optimized for agent routing and conversation classification
 - 🚀 Easy-to-use builder pattern interface
 - 🔧 Support for both built-in and custom ONNX models